Welcome To The Dixie Boys Supply Center

 Available from online store for all participants.

 Not all National Federation High School rules are currently viewed as the best fit for our program.
 As a prime example, Dixie Boys/Majors Baseball should be very proud of the steps taken regarding our pitching rules.
-Most youth organizations are now looking at instituting pitch count rules instead of the traditional innings pitched rules.
+NFHS pitching rules differ by state.
+Most youth organizations have now instituted pitch count rules instead of the traditional innings pitched rules.
 We are proud to say that Dixie Boys Baseball was a leader (2008) in the movement to protect those that pitch in youth baseball.

 Our mission is to provide all youth the opportunity to play baseball.
 We have a wide range of ages and skill levels among our participants.
 It is important that we never lose sight of what might be beneficial for a high school age participant might not be the best fit for a young man that has not reached puberty.
 For this reason alone it is important that we have the flexibility to determine our rules.
 The leagues are in the best position to know what works at the local level.
 Equally the board of directors through their experiences with youth baseball should be fully attuned to the needs of the participant.